DimitrijeDobrota/stamen/README.md

 There are a few things needed before you begin.

+* Everything is contained in the `stamen namespace`
 * Panel and item codes must be one word.
 In addition they must be valid C++ function names if static menu is to be build correctly.
 * Each free function must have `int name(void)` signature as prescribed by `Menu::callback_f`.
 * You must set a value of the static variable `const Menu::display_f Menu::display` to specify function used for displaying the menu.
-You can start by using a build in `Menu::builtinDisplay`.
+You can start by using a build in `stamen::builtinDisplay`, just make sure to link stamen library while building your project.

 #### Dynamic menu